 A headland separates Dog’s Bay from another fabulous beach, Gurteen Bay which is also a discovery point along the Wild Atlantic Way.
 If you are feeling up to the challenge you could take on the coastal walk of Gurteen Peninsula which takes 2-4 hours to complete.
 This may be tough, but the scenery is highly rewarding.

-Omey Island is a beautiful sandy grass island, 600m offshore from Claddaghduff.
+Omey Island is another must-do in Connemara: a beautiful sandy grass island, 600m offshore from Claddaghduff.
 The island can only be accessed at low tide, follow the signposts in the sand which will lead you on your journey.
 Once on the island you will be presented with amazing views of the Atlantic Ocean and the surrounding area.

 Omey Island is only 1 mile square, however, there is plenty to discover.
 You will come across the ruins of Teampaill Féichín a mediaeval church built in the 7th century.
 Astonishingly, the church was covered in sand until 1981 and is surrounded by a semi-sunken village which was wiped out during the famine.
 St Feichin’s Holy Well can also be found on the island.
 Fahy Lough, a freshwater lake makes up over a third of the island and is home to swans, ducks and brown trout.